osxmidi/juicysfplugin/README.md

 Also might need fluidsynth libraries to be installed on some distros.

-To make the default Vst3 version, cd into the ~/JUCE/juicysfplugin/plugin/Builds/Linux folder
+To make the default Vst3 version, cd into the ~/JUCE/juicysfplugin/Builds/Linux/

 make CONFIG=Release